unicode-org/cldr/docs/ldml/tr35-dates.md

 Standard date and time patterns are each normally provided in four types: full (usually with weekday name), long (with wide month name), medium, and short (usually with numeric month).

-The `numbers` attribute can be used to explicitly specify a number system to be used for all of the numeric fields in the date format (as in `numbers="hebr"`), or for a specifi field in the date format (as in `numbers="d=hanidays"`).
-This attributes overrides any default numbering system specified for the locale.
+The `numbers` attribute can be used to explicitly specify a number system to be used for all of the numeric fields in the date format (as in `numbers="hebr"`), or for a specific field in the date format (as in `numbers="d=hanidays"`).
+This attribute overrides any default numbering system specified for the locale.

 The `datetimeSkeleton` element contains a _skeleton_ (see [availableFormats](#availableFormats_appendItems) derived from the pattern.
 In the future the intent is to be able to generate the standard patterns from these `datetimeSkeleton` elements.
-However, in CLDR 40, the mechanisms associated with the `availableFormats` elements are not quite powerful enough to generate patterns that exactly match the ones provided in the `pattern` elements.
+However, in CLDR 40, the mechanisms associated with the `availableFormats` elements are not quite powerful enough to generate patterns that exactly match all of the ones provided in the `pattern` elements.

 ### 2.5 <a name="timeFormats" href="#timeFormats">Element timeFormats</a>